-This FAQ, tips, and review provides information for planning a visit to Typhoon Lagoon, one of the 2 water parks at Walt Disney World.
-Typhoon Lagoon has water slides, raft rides, a propelled water-coaster, and a reef where you can swim with sharks, among other attractions like a lazy river (where you can look at all the lazy people) and a wave pool.
+As background, Typhoon Lagoon has water slides, raft rides, a propelled water-coaster, among other attractions like a lazy river (where you can look at all the lazy people) and a wave pool.
 It’s themed as a tropical resort area in the aftermath of an epic typhoon.

 As far as this FAQ goes, it’s not really a FAQ in the traditional sense of people frequently asking us these questions (we rarely receive questions about the water parks).
 It’s more like a rhetorical device used to convey some basic points because I’m too lazy to write flowing prose.